ABOUT THE MOAB AREA COMMUNITY LAND TRUST

 Barbara has served on the boards of Moab Regional Hospital, League of Women’s Voters, Humane Society, Chamber of Commerce and the Housing Authority.

-After graduating from college in Washington, DC in 2020, Katie moved to Moab in January of 2021 to serve as an AmeriCorps VISTA with the Moab Valley Multicultural Center, working to address homelessness and the lack of affordable housing in Moab.
+Katie moved to Moab in January of 2021 to serve as an AmeriCorps VISTA with the Moab Valley Multicultural Center, working to address homelessness and the lack of affordable housing in Moab.

 HISTORY OF MACLT